Understanding Generalized Anxiety Disorder (GAD)

 Feeling irritable and on edge all the time.

-GAD can be treated with medication or therapy, or both.
-Medication helps to reduce symptoms, so you can continue with your daily routine.
+GAD can be treated with medicine or therapy, or both.
+Medicine helps to reduce symptoms, so you can continue with your daily routine.
 Therapy helps you understand the cause of your anxiety and learn how to manage it.
 Both forms of treatment help you deal with obstacles that anxiety causes in your life, so you can be healthier and happier.